kloymillen/lab-01/README.md

 Open the link to see the web-view of your GitHub repository.
 In there you will see two files:

 1. `README.md`: an exact copy of the file you are reading right now.
-1. `helloworld.cc`: the starter code for your lab assignment.
+1. `helloworld.cpp`: the starter code for your lab assignment.

 Now we need to clone your repository into your local computer so that you can start working with that code.
 To keep your files organized, we will first create a folder for this class, and in that folder we will clone your repository.